tombrown86/WorkFrame/README.md

 <h3>Application class (\App\App), hooks, etc</h3>
 <p>Your app will probably want one of these sitting in it's route.
 It must have the same classname (and filename) as your application namespace.
 It must extend \WorkFrame\WorkFrame.</p>
-<p>There are some standard hooks (like pre router, pre action etc) which can be defined in this class.
+<p>There are some standard hooks (like pre router, pre action etc) that can be defined in this class.
 You can also use this class to do anything application wide (like store current user, etc).</p>
 <p></p>